 Thorntons in Dundee are valued members of NASDAL and specialise in all services to the dental profession.
-In the last 12 months Michael and his team have expertly handled the practice sale for the majority of our clients in Scotland.
+Michael and his team expertly handled the practice sale for the majority of our clients in Scotland.
 His personable approach and knowledge is invaluable and is highlighted by the fact that he is the only Scottish solicitor who is a member of the Association of Specialist Providers to Dentists